h15200/notes/system-design.md

 - auth / gateway service

 in most systems with a user that requires a profile via email/password, always make the point to send that info as a hashed token (instead of the password itself) and that the client will always connect to gateway service that takes care of auth.
 If authenticated, the gateway will then forward the request to the correct micro service.
 Then it will also forward the response back to the client.

+### blob db vs distributed file system

+- a blob store can be relational or non-relational key-value pair
+  - if it's relational, it is ACID complient.
+  - use a blob store if the info is unstructured and sensitive
+- a distributed file system is usually cheaper and faster. should be first choice
+  - you still need a db to map the imageId or dataId to FileUrl

 ### Api Design